afogal/pid-controller-pico/README.md

 * `adafruit_requests.mpy`
 * `adafruit_mcp4725.mpy`

-As for wiring, the ethernet is wired as follows:
+As for wiring, the ethernet is wired as follows (diagram and other documentationshows the ethernet interface as WIZ820io, but the prototype that Alex constructed in Spring 2021 used WIZ850io --- JDDM).

 ![eth wiring](docs/eth_wiring.png)